 Exploring the Phoenix Area & Sun Devil Country

-Home to Arizona State University, great college football bowls and this year’s Super Bowl, the greater Phoenix area has a lot to offer!
+Home to Arizona State University, the Fiesta Bowl and 2022 College Football playoff semi-final game and this year’s Super Bowl, the greater Phoenix area has a lot to offer!
 As the fifth largest city in the United States, there are many fun things to see and do for adventure seekers, nature enthusiasts or for those just looking to unwind in the warmth of Arizona.
 Here is a guide for your next trip to Phoenix!

 Whether it be Arizona State or College Football or this year’s Super Bowl that brings you to Phoenix, you will find plenty of great things to do and many amazing places to eat.

 Phoenix and the surrounding area are filled with nature, museums, and activities sure to make the whole family happy.
 If you’re looking for a relaxing yet interesting excursion then the Desert Botanical Garden may be for you!
 It’s a 140-acre botanical garden with more than 50 thousand plants.
 With impressive research and conservation efforts, interesting events and exhibits, and areas for private events, the Desert Botanical Garden is the perfect place to visit while in Phoenix.

 As the only global musical instrument museum in the world, The Musical Instrument Museum brings instruments from around the world to life.
 Explore different galleries, and attend events and concerts all in one place at the MIM.
 The Heard Museum is another great option in Phoenix.
 The Heard Museum is dedicated to the advancement of American Indian art.
 It has a massive collection with more than 40,000 pieces of Native American art.
 Some of the key collections include Navajo textiles, Hopi katsina dolls, Zuni and Navajo jewelry, ceramics throughout the ages, and woven baskets.